 If you prefer your Easter celebrations a little more Christian-centric, Oberammergau is famous for its Passion Play.
 The depiction of Christ’s trial and death is re-enacted by the residents of this Bavarian village to thank God for sparing them from the plague in 1633.

 The six hour epic play is performed every ten years for a seven days-a-week run from May to October.
-If you want to see some village people perform, you will have to wait until the next performance in 2020.
+If you want to see a different kind of village people perform, you will have to wait until the next performance in 2020.

 04 of 05